mojsony/api-descriptions/common/common-guide.md

 |`sort-order`|string enum: `asc`, `desc`| Ascending or descending order.
 Default order `asc` is used when parameter is not supplied |

 ###Shaping
-When an endpoint supports shaping of responses to GET requests you can supply shaping control query parameters `trim` and `include` and expect specified fields in the response payload.
+When an endpoint supports shaping of responses to GET requests you can supply shaping control query parameters `trim` and `include` and expect only specified set of fields in the response payload.
+If you do not specify fields to include or trim, response will contain fields returned by default according to reference documentation.
+You can remove default set of returned fields by using `trim=*` and then add only fields you need with include.
+Reverse also applies so you can start from full set of fields with `include=*` and then remove only fields you don't need with trim.

 If endpoint supports shaping, scalar fields in a response model object are returned by default while nested objects and arrays are returned according to sensible defaults specified in documentation.

 ```http
 GET correspondence/communications?include=history&trim=history.description HTTP/1.1